Category Archives: Project

 Egg production began in April 2020.

-The chickens has been a great edition to the family and have both been a great source of eggs and entertainment.
+The chickens have been a great edition to the family and have been both a great source of eggs and entertainment.
 They have somehow managed to avoid “sanctions” as one needs to be ever vigilant, as the little dinosaurs will, without hesitation, exploit any gaps in the fencing to raid unprotected vegetables in the garden.
 It is a fair trade.

-There were parts of the original coop which were still useful as well anmd could be reused.
+There were parts of the original coop that could be reused.
 The original kit came with an enclosed cage, which was meant to be bolted onto the side.
-Due to the painting, which was never completed for this part, this feature ever got added.
-Instead, the mesh panels ended up being used for vegitable protection technology, protecting them from the chooks and other raiding avians.
+Due to the painting, which was never completed for this part, this feature never got added.
+Instead, the mesh panels ended up being used for vegetable protection technology, protecting them from the chooks and other raiding avians.
 I’m looking at you, blackbirds!

 Other reusable parts included: the large metal tray in the base of the coop (although this has been found to have rusted through, so an alternative is required); the nesting boxes, with their own tray inserts; the ramps into the coop; and the roosting rails.